 It is extremely important that you hire an attorney who is experienced in the field of bankruptcy.
 They should focus on representing the interests of individuals and families in bankruptcy matters.
 Contact the experienced law office of Marc Kranson, PA Bankruptcy Lawyer, for a full explanation of how the current bankruptcy laws apply to you.
 Serving in and around the Lehigh Valley including Allentown, Easton, and Bethlehem PA.

 Attorney Marc Kranson provides clients with no charge for their initial consultation.
 All the fees and costs will be discussed at your initial conference with Marc Kranson.
+Looking for a bankruptcy lawyer?
 Let his 30 years of legal experience work for you!